-103. The CCSAO will no longer call certain members of Watts's crew, including at least some of the Defendant Officers named herein, as witnesses in any pending or future matters due to concerns about their credibility and alleged involvement in misconduct.
+104. The CCSAO will no longer call certain members of Watts's crew, including at least some of the Defendant Officers named herein, as witnesses in any pending or future matters due to concerns about their credibility and alleged involvement in misconduct.

-ANSWER: Defendant Mohammed objects to the term "crew" as argumentative.
+ANSWER: Defendant Mohammed objects to the terms "crew" and "misconduct" as argumentative, vague and undefined.
 Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

-104. In November 2017, former Superintendent of the Chicago Police Department Eddie T. Johnson placed multiple members of Watts's crew on desk duty.
+105. In November 2017, former Superintendent of the Chicago Police Department Eddie T. Johnson placed multiple members of Watts's crew on desk duty.

-ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+ANSWER: Defendant Mohammed objects to the term "crew" as vague and undefined.
+Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

-105. Mr. King received a certificate of innocence stemming from his arrest and conviction certifying that Mr. King was, in fact, innocent of the crime of which he was convicted and for which he should never have been arrested in the first place.
+106. Mr. Goodwin received a certificate of innocence stemming from his arrest and conviction certifying that Mr. Goodwin was, in fact, innocent of the crime of which he was convicted and for which he should never have been arrested in the first place.

-ANSWER: Upon information and belief, Defendant Mohammed admits that Plaintiff received a certificate of innocence and denies the remaining allegations contained in this paragraph.
+ANSWER Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

-Mr. King's Damages
+Mr. Goodwin's Damages

-106. Because of the Defendants' acts and omissions, Mr. King was subjected to police harassment and unfair criminal proceedings.
+107. Because of the Defendants' acts and omissions, Mr. Goodwin was subjected to police harassment and unfair criminal proceedings.